hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/heroTitleBanner/v1/heroTitleBanner/README.md

 1. `./headerCopy` - defines the title for the component
 2. `./copy` - defines the body copy for the component
 3. `./fileReference` - defines an iamge for the component
+4. `./imageLink' - Make the image a link to another resource
-4. `./imageAlt` - defines the iamge alt text for the component
+5. `./imageAlt` - defines the iamge alt text for the component
-5. `./text` - defines the CTA text for the component
+6. `./text` - defines the CTA text for the component
-6. `./link` - defines the CTA link for the component
+7. `./link` - defines the CTA link for the component
-7. `./target` - defines the CTA target (new tab or current tab) for the component
+8. `./target` - defines the CTA target (new tab or current tab) for the component
-8. `./linkType` - defines whether the CTA is primary or Secondary
+9. `./linkType` - defines whether the CTA is primary or Secondary

 The edit dialog allows the page to be refreshed after editing the component